 1. Let’s start with the basics, a little inside the gates of Augusta, 101.
-Leave your cell phone and anything electronic back at the house before you even think about walking out the door of wherever you are staying.
+Leave your cell phone and anything electronic back at the house before you even think about walking out the door.
 They won’t tell you to turn it off.
 They won’t confiscate it.
 They won’t hold it for you.
 They will send you back to the car (or to the corner of Wicklow and Heath), and that is a Walk of Shame you do not want to take.
-Lastly, no cameras of any kind, except during the practice rounds.
+And, no cameras of any kind are allowed, except during the practice rounds.
 Also, if you have golf shoes, wear ‘em.
 The hills and slopes at Augusta are slicker than a used car salesman if you catch ‘em before the sun burns off the dew!

-3. I want you to enter my favorite gate, which is gate 9.
-Might I suggest going with uber, having your driver drop you off at the corner of Wicklow and Heath, walk 50 short yards to the stop sign on Berkmans Road take a left, follow the sidewalk to the tunnel, and keep walking until you are at the entrance of the course, where they will scan your ticket.
+3. I want you to enter through my favorite gate, which is gate 9.
+Might I suggest going with Uber, having your driver drop you off at the corner of Wicklow and Heath, walk 50 short yards to the stop sign on Berckmans Road take a left, follow the sidewalk to the tunnel, and keep walking until you are at the entrance of the course, where they will scan your ticket.
 Have it in your hand, smile and say yes ma’am and sir.
 Then pin it back on your button loop on your shirt, pullover or belt loop.
-If you plan on leaving Augusta with a souvenir or two, and I reckon you are, I highly suggest shopping early.
+If you plan on leaving Augusta with a souvenir or two, I highly suggest shopping early.
 As I imagine you’ve heard, they sell stuff out of those pro shops so fast you’d think it had the word FREE written on it!
 Well guess what?
 This gate 9 opens up to, in my mind, the best outdoor pro shop on the course.
 And if you’re looking for a certain item—but don’t see it, ask an employee with one of those dangling ear piece “thingys”.
 They look like secret service men.
-He’s your connection to every pro shop on the course, and there’s a good chance he can find what you’re looking for, if it’s not already sold out.
+He’s your connection to every pro shop on the course, and there’s a good chance he can find what you’re looking for.
 Don’t hesitate to ask—they are nice as they can be.
 But of course—they’re southerners.

 5. Which brings me to perhaps my favorite Masters tradition: THE FOOD.
 But before we get into one of my favorite subjects, I want to point out that the main concession stand (the one that sits about a hundred yards to the right of the main scoreboard) now sits where the original caddy house used to be.
 Sadly, the old caddy yard is the ghost of Christmas past, but I would like to share with you a story from the book that shines a little light on how much fun we had in that old cinder block building.
 Remind me to tell it to you over a frosty one, if we ever get a chance to meet.